Neema-sheby/Mars-Rover-Challenge/README.md

 Enter the coordinates and orientation of Rover1 🚗 (✅ eg: 12N - Here 1 is the x coordinate, 2 is the y coordinate and N is the orientation) ➡️  :
 ```

-### Third Line of Input to a Rover
+### Fourth Line of Input to the selected Rover

-A string of letters representing the instructions to move the Rover around the Plateau: eg: `MMMLLLMMR`
+The fourth line of input is a string of letters representing the instructions to move the Rover around the Plateau: eg: `MMMLLLMMR`

 ```
 ----------------------------------------------